Vancouver Giants down the Kelowna Rockets - Okanagan | Globalnews.ca

 Vancouver Giants down the Kelowna Rockets

-The Kelowna Rockets fell to their Division Rivals, the Vancouver Giants, 2-1 on Wednesday night at Prospera Place.
+The Kelowna Rockets fell to their B.C.
+Division rivals, the Vancouver Giants, 2-1 on Wednesday night at Prospera Place.

 READ MORE: Kelowna Rockets fans excited about hosting Memorial Cup in 2020

-The Giants have won all three of their regular season games against the Rockets this year.
+The Giants have won all three of their regular-season games against the Rockets this season.

-Dylan Plouffe opened up the scoring for the Giants on a power play in the first period.
+Dylan Plouffe opened the scoring for the Giants on a power play in the first period.

-Nolan Foote answered back for the Rockets less than eight minutes later, with a short handded goal.
+Nolan Foote answered for the Rockets less than eight minutes later, with a short-handed goal.

-A point from Milos Roman in the second frame was the last goal of the game, and the Giants skated off with a 2-1 win.
+A point-shot from Milos Roman in the second frame was the last goal of the game, and the Giants skated off with a 2-1 win.

 The Rockets are in Tri-City on Friday before hosting the Saskatoon Blades on Saturday.